 |Student Learning Outcomes -|

-- A successful student will analyze realistic texts for origins of choices and motivations in human behaviors.
+- A successful student will analyze realistic texts for structure, origins of choices and motivations in human behaviors.

 - A successful student will apply the integrated skills of realistic textual analysis into tangible actor choices by employing imagination, observation and concentration, as they apply to determining character action.